blender/Pushka/README.md

 Пушка (Russian: Pushka, cannon) is a Push Notification proxy written in Haskell.

-Puska will realy a push payload from an authorized sender to some receiver.
+Puska will relay a push payload from an authorized sender to some receiver.
 Authorized receivers register their device token with Pushka to receive pushes.

 ## Enviroment Dependencies